Everything you need to know about giant Australian cuttlefish in South Australia

 As part of the breeding process, male cuttlefish make it a point to look absolutely stunning.
 They put on a spectacular display of colours and shape-shifting to attract and keep a mate.
 Kind of like a dance-off!

-How can you swim with them?
+How can you swim or dive with cuttlefish?

 You can go at it alone or book a guided snorkel tour.